Internet Abuse Reporting

 - Recipients are encouraged to delete chain letters, and to optionally send a reply to the sender requesting they stop sending them.

-- If the sender is generating multiple complaints, a member of the Review Team will send a warning message, referring to the University Email Acceptable Use Policy.
+- If the sender is generating multiple complaints, a member of the Review Team will send a warning message, referring to the university's email policy.

 - Mass email or Spamming: